janparttimaa/scripts/Windows/Windows Hello for Business/README.md

 # Windows Hello for Business - Forbid the use of external cameras for Windows Hello face sign-in

-This setting enforces that only built-in cameras can be usedfor Windows Hello Face authentication.
+Ensures that only built-in cameras can be used for Windows Hello facial recognition.

 More information: https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-face-authentication